Chollian

+History

 COMS-1 was constructed by EADS Astrium, and was based on the Eurostar-3000S satellite bus, bringing together lessons learned from Eurostar satellites and NASA-made GOES satellites respectively.
 It had a mass of 2460 kg, and carried transponders broadcasting in the D/E and K bands of the NATO-defined spectrum, or the L/S and Ka bands of the IEEE-defined spectrum respectively.
 Its single solar array generated a minimum of 2.5 kilowatts of power.

 COMS-1 was launched by Arianespace using an Ariane 5 ECA carrier rocket lifting off from ELA-3 at the Guiana Space Centre in Kourou, French Guiana.
 The first launch attempt occurred on 23 June 2010; the launch was scrubbed due to a problem with one of the rocket's subsystems.
 A subsequent attempt on 24 June was also scrubbed, due to a problem with the pressurisation of the rocket's fuel tanks.
 The launch occurred at 21:41 UTC on 26 June 2010.
 The Saudi Arabian Arabsat-5A satellite was launched by the same rocket, with a SYLDA adaptor being used to separate the spacecraft.
 Arabsat-5A was mounted atop the SYLDA, with COMS-1 underneath it.

 Following launch, COMS-1 separated into a geosynchronous transfer orbit.
 It used an apogee motor to raise itself into geosynchronous orbit.
 It then underwent testing before beginning operations at a longitude of 128.2 degrees East on 1 April 2011.
 Its mission was scheduled to last seven years, though the satellite had a design life of ten years.

 COMS-1 was deactivated on 31 March 2020, following a two-year extension of its seven-year primary mission.
 Sister satellites Chollian-2A and Chollian-2B were launched in 2018 and 2020.